| DTC Data Sheet | |

 Common Causes

-- Poor chassis or engine ground: A loose ground strap or corroded ground eyelet creates voltage drop and makes the module “see” low supply voltage.
+- Poor engine block or body ground: A loose ground strap or corroded ground eyelet creates voltage drop that mimics a low-voltage event.

 Diagnosis Steps